SolarNetwork/nifty-tou/docs/md/nifty-tou.temporalrangestariff.all_days_of_week.md

 ## TemporalRangesTariff.ALL\_DAYS\_OF\_WEEK property

-Range for all days of a week: 1 - 7.
+Range for all days of a week: 1 - 7 (inclusive).

 **Signature:**